 “The message from my father, “You are a bright kid,” left open the freedom, creativity, and energetic resources of my Child Ego State.
 The Child is the most “real self” as well as the strongest part of the personality.
 It is responsible for feelings, biological needs, motivation, and expressiveness.
 It is the child at two, and at four and at ten, with all the daring and spontaneity of those early years.”
 Quoted from All My Children by Jacqui Lee Schiff

-Unfortunately many of us do not get encouraging words or misinformation from father or mother, instead we get the most terrible put downs, or else wordlessly we are defeated and crushed.
+Unfortunately many of us do not get encouraging words or good information about life from father or mother, instead we get the most terrible put downs, or else wordlessly we are defeated and crushed.
 Usually links with your own feelings arising from your childhood.
 The Dream child can also depict feelings regarding your growth or vulnerability, such as dependence, or the emotional links you have with people.
 What is happening to the child in the dream will give a clue to what sort of feelings.
 If the dream child is one of your own children look up son or daughter. ; boy; girl; daughter; son

 Sometimes a child can represent the marriage – what was created by their marriage.
 Hitting a child: Sometimes an attempt to repress or control your own urges that you were trained to hold back, or were punished for during your own childhood.
 See: archetype of the child; hitting.

 Children appear in so many roles in dreams, and mostly as already said, point to those facets of oneself that either were hurt in your own childhood, or have not grown beyond that stage.
 But a child can express playfulness, uninhibited enthusiasm, or feelings of pain or hurt.
 The lost child might indicate either feelings of responsibility and panic about something vulnerable, or that you need to ask yourself how you have suppressed your own inner child.
 See: Inner Baby and Child; baby in my dream.